Tackling harmful trends

 But there’s still more to do.
 That’s why we’re:

-- Helping people understand that extreme features are harmful to dogs and cats, so that they prioritise health and welfare over an animal’s appearance, and ultimately reduce demand for animals to be bred with extreme features.
+• Launching our Cost of Cute campaign to help people understand why extreme features are harmful to dogs and cats, so that people prioritise health and welfare over an animal’s appearance, and ultimately reduce demand for animals to be bred with extreme features.

 How can I help?